api-federation/design/README.md

 The aim of this group is to create vendor-neutral open specifications that enable API federation across two schemes.

+## Designtime Federation

-**A. Designtime Federation** - Allows federation to a heterogenous collection of API Gateways in a uniform manner to discover and gather API Metadata (data about APIs).
+Allows federation to a heterogenous collection of API Gateways in a uniform manner to discover and gather API Metadata (data about APIs).

 _Typical Use Case: To create a unified marketplace of APIs running on a heterogenous collection of API Gateways._

 ![api-federation-design](/media/api-federation-designtime-big-picture.png)  <br>